DataFire/Integrations/integrations/generated/callfire/README.md

 ### CreateContactListRequest
 * CreateContactListRequest `object`: A request object is used to create a contact list from one of available contact sources
-  * contactIds `array`: A list of ids of existing contacts in Callfire system
+  * contactIds `array`: A list of ids of existing contacts in CallFire system
     * items `integer`
   * contactNumbers `array`: List of numbers in E.164 format (11-digit).
 Example: 12132000384
     * items `string`